-Payroll costs are expected to increase in 2008-09 as positions are added and the costs annualized for program commitments related to the management and treatment of sexual offenders, NYS-CARES II, delivery of improved care and treatment of inmates with mental illness, and improved health and safety at youth facilities.
-Staff additions also result from enhanced oversight activities projected to generate savings from increased Medicaid audit and fraud prevention and tax audit and compliance efforts.
-Other additions across numerous agencies, including Education and Public Health, reflect FTE increases commensurate with authorized fill levels.
+Payroll costs are expected to increase in 2009-10 as positions are added and the costs annualized for program commitments related to the management and treatment of sexual offenders, delivery of improved care and treatment of inmates with mental illness, and improved health and safety at youth facilities.
+Staff additions also result from enhanced oversight activities projected to generate savings from increased Medicaid audit and fraud prevention efforts.